 Contact us today for your complimentary disaster preparedness review.

-One out of every 4 companies that use public cloud services report that they have been attacked by cybercriminals.
+One out of every 4 companies that use public cloud services reports that they have been attacked by cybercriminals.
 As the business world becomes increasingly digital and remote, cybersecurity and knowing how to better protect your company networks have become vital.
-The better businesses prepare themselves to ward off threats and remove bad actors attempting to gain access to their sensitive information, the better they will be able to protect their companies, their employees and their customers.
+The better businesses prepare themselves to ward off threats and remove bad actors attempting to gain access to their sensitive information, the better they will be able to protect their companies, their employees, and their customers.

 Many businesses rely on perimeter checks, such as firewalls, to help them keep bad actors out.
-However, in the face of devastating public cybersecurity attacks, such as the SolarWinds attack and the Colonial Pipeline disaster, it has become apparent that a new way of thinking may be in order.
-Taking a zero trust approach can help organizations bolster their security in the face of these threats.
+However, in the face of devastating public cybersecurity attacks, such as the SolarWinds attack and the Colonial Pipeline disaster, it has become apparent that a new way of thinking maybe in order.
+Taking a zero-trust approach can help organizations bolster their security in the face of these threats.
 Here is what you need to know.